pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 }
 ```

-We recommend you initialize the library using the static initializeFromOpenIdConfig method shown above, as this will hit the authorization server's well-known endpoint and use the endpoints defined in the response.
+We recommend you initialize the SDK using the static initializeFromOpenIdConfig method shown above, as this will hit the authorization server's well-known endpoint and use the endpoints defined in the response.
 Alternatively you can initialize an OidcClient manually.

 ``` JavaScript
 const clientOptions = {